css-materials/course-site/content/homework/text-analysis/index.md

 * [State of the Union speeches](http://www.presidency.ucsb.edu/sou.php)
     * [`sotu`](https://github.com/statsmaths/sotu) - R package with all State of the Union speeches through 2016.
 Easier starting point.
 * [Something from here](https://docs.google.com/spreadsheets/d/1I7cvuCBQxosQK2evTcdL3qtglaEPc0WFEs6rZMx-xiE/edit#gid=0) (by Chris Bail)
-* Examples provided in the readings and lectures materials
+* Examples provided in the readings and lectures.
+The [data from the book are stored in this GitHub repository](https://github.com/dgrtwo/tidy-text-mining)

 # Submit the assignment